 When multiple workforce boards attempt to work together to promote their services to businesses that may need support in various locations, a common problem is disparate messaging and branding, which creates recognition problems and may cause confusion among business customers.
 The local boards of the East Bay recognized this problem many years ago and implemented a strategy that continues to support their efforts to communicate with regional employers.
 This strategy starts with the common EBW brand used by all four boards as the face of the local workforce development delivery system, along with co-branding as America's Job Centers of California, which link the regional system to the larger statewide network of workforce assistance centers.
-Business can access the EBW website to review services available for businesses and secure contact information for local business service delivery, Business Service Managers from the four local areas meet on a regular basis to discuss strategies for serving regional businesses.
+Business can access the EBW website to review services available for businesses and secure contact information for local business services representatives.
+To further promote consistent messaging and coordinated service delivery, Business Service Managers from the four local areas meet on a regular basis to discuss strategies for serving regional businesses.
 Service providers to businesses served by multiple boards may be funded through WIOA